 Home, home on the range

-Growing up in Texas, I am quite comfortable around firearms and a fairly decent shot.
+Having grown up in Texas, I am quite comfortable around firearms and a fairly decent shot.
 But if you are neither, consider checking out the Jackson Hole Shooting Experience.
 Here you can not only learn to shoot but also take a firearm education class and understand why so many people support gun ownership.
 Maybe even begin to grow a little more appreciative of them yourself.
 After all, the beauty of travel and new experiences is that you learn to see things from both sides.

 Beginners can learn the basics of gun safety and go for their first shoot.
 Rather than just pick any random gun, an expert will pair a first-time shooting with the most appropriate gun.
 Already know how to shoot?
 Browse the massive arsenal and pick something new.